zaboople/essay/Software/DependencyInjectionPart2.md

 2 Java was blessed/cursed with a new feature: @Annotations.

 So, Spring was revised to redo all that XML as Java annotations.
 Wait... how could that work?
-Well, instead of being all in one place, our dependency injection is scattered to the four winds as a sort of publish & subscribe system.
+Well, instead of being all in one place, our dependency injections are scattered to the four winds as a sort of publish & subscribe system.
 So an annotation in class A says, "@I am publishing myself as an IThing" and an annotation in class B says, "@Boy, I really could use an IThing right now."
 Spring scans the entire application at runtime and juggles everyone around until all the subscribers are hooked up to the things published by the publishers.
 This is time-consuming to compute, and it's also hard for humans to reverse-engineer.
 Eventually people added the ability to limit the scanning only to designated libraries because it slows things down so much, so other people added the ability to override that scanning and force it anyhow, so now it's a tug-of-war.
 While writing Java in XML *is* bad, the annotation solution is arguably even worse.

 At any rate, the aforementioned static singleton/global Map is hiding out as something called the "application context", camel-cased as `ApplicationContext`.
 You can query it if you like, but other programmers might shake their fingers at you and remind you that it's your job to pretend it isn't there.